JEndler/csgogamble/README.md

 Additionally theres a Portion of the Program based around analysing the scraped Data.
 The Games get processed using a Elo-Algorithm to rate the Players.
 These Ratings are then used to predict future Winners.
-Current predictions can be seen at www.jakobendler.eu/csgo